 The safety valve VS opens, along with the adjustment valve VR, quick opening.

-The flame ignites with a small output, point A.

-The output gradually increases, and the valve slowly opens, until 1st stage output is reached, point B.
+The flame ignites with a small output, point A. The output gradually increases, and the valve slowly opens, until 1st stage output is reached, point B.

-- 45 s The spark goes out. - 53 s If the TR remote control is closed or replaced by a jumper, the servomotor goes on rotating until the cam intervenes with the red lever, bringing the air damper and gas butterfly valve to the 2nd stage position, tract C-D. End of control box program.
+- 45 s The spark goes out. - jumper, the servomotor goes on rotating until the cam intervenes with the cam St2, bringing the air damper and gas butterfly valve to the 2nd stage position, tract C-D.

 The control box starting cycle ends.

 When heat demand (TL) is satisfied, the post-purging phase (20s) starts.